Poured vs Pulled Lollipops - What’s the Difference?

 Pulled lollipops give that classic lollipop swirl

 Pulled lollipops, on the other hand, take candy-making to the next level with a bit of old-fashioned elbow grease.
-The sugar mixture is cooked similarly to poured lollipops but is then cooled slightly and stretched repeatedly.
-This pulling process aerates the candy, giving it a more opaque, satiny appearance and a slightly lighter, chewier texture.
+The sugar mixture is cooked the same as poured lollipops but once the right temperature is reached and the colour and flavour are added, it is then poured onto a surface, cooled slightly and then stretched repeatedly.
+This pulling process aerates the candy, giving it a more opaque, satiny appearance and a slightly lighter texture.

-• Traditional candy makers often hand-pull them, making each piece a work of art!
+Traditional candy makers often hand-pull and form them, making each piece a work of unique art!

 So, Which One Is Better?